 Inflammation can be both helpful and harmful.
 On one hand, it's your body's way of fighting infection and healing itself.
-But when in overdrive, it can become a hazard to your health, leading to serious health conditions like heart disease, stroke and diabetes.
+But when in overdrive, it can become a hazard to your health, contributing to serious health conditions like heart disease, stroke and diabetes.

 Video of the Day

-"In the simplest of terms, inflammation is our body's own [acute] stress-response mechanism that's activated to protect us from injury," Jaclyn London, RD, CDN, head of nutrition and wellness at WW, tells us.
 However, chronic inflammation — low-grade activation of our body's own immune system over time as a result of exposure to harm — is much more insidious, London says.
 That's because this type of inflammation disrupts and degrades cells, causing tissue damage and, ultimately, organ breakdown.

 This also counts for what we drink — the liquid in your cup can exacerbate inflammation.
 To avoid this, try to limit or avoid these inflammatory drinks as much as possible.